Crisp riding weather

 Wine or raki (a traditional alcoholic drink) is included during dinners with the food.
 Tea, coffee or milk are also available with breakfast and dinner.

-Picnic lunches are prepared by the hosting families and packed by the riders themselves each morning.
+Picnic lunches are prepared by the hosting families and packed by the riders themselves most mornings.
 Most of the dishes are homemade while fruits, vegetables and meat come from local gardens and farms.
 There is an opportunity to try traditional mountain food and fresh seafood.
 You can taste the local homemade and unique olive oil extracted in a traditional way.

 winter trail verandah